davdcsam/AtingMQL5/README.md

 ### Experimental Task Manager

-- **OnTimer Event Implementation:** Execute all library modules periodically using the OnTimer event for organized and scheduled task execution.
+- **TaskManager Class:** Execute all library modules periodically using the OnTimer event for organized and scheduled task execution.

 # Documentation